Politics & Government

 On January 20, Juntos Community accused the Denver Foundation, a 100-year-old philanthropic organization, of withholding $80,000 in grants awarded in May 2025 and asking the nonprofit to remove “undocumented” from public-facing materials.

-“That process caused delays, disruptions and distress at a time when our communities are already living with heightened fear, uncertainty and risk,” Juntos Community CEO Luis Antezana said at a press conference on Thursday, February 5.
+“That process caused delays, disruptions and distress at a time when our communities are already living with heightened fear, uncertainty and risk,” Juntos Community CEO Luis Antezana said at a February 5 press conference.
 “Our community is in need.
 We’re on the ground, so we see the terror the federal government is inflicting in our communities right now.”

-Since it was founded about five years ago, Juntos Community specializes in assisting immigrants who rely on Deferred Action for Childhood Arrivals (DACA) and advocating for state laws that benefit immigrants, including 2021 legislation that allowed undocumented immigrants to earn professional licenses.
+Since it was founded about five years ago, Juntos Community has specialized in assisting immigrants who rely on Deferred Action for Childhood Arrivals (DACA) and advocating for state laws that benefit immigrants, including 2021 legislation that allowed undocumented immigrants to earn professional licenses.

 Editor's Picks

-The Denver Foundation explained that the requirements were part of a “due diligence” process meant to “make ourselves quieter, to be ‘safer,'” but Juntos Community saw it as “coercion,” Antezana said in January.
+The Denver Foundation explained that the requirements were part of a “due diligence” process meant to “make ourselves quieter, to be ‘safer,'” but Juntos Community saw it as “coercion,” Antezana said.

-Two grants were withheld: A $40,000 community grant from the Denver Foundation, which Juntos Community had received twice before and a $40,000 grant awarded to Juntos Community from the Denver Immigrant Legal Services Fund.
+Two grants were withheld: a $40,000 community grant from the Denver Foundation, which Juntos Community had received twice before, and a $40,000 grant awarded to Juntos Community by the Denver Immigrant Legal Services Fund that was handled by the foundation.

 Related

-Since Juntos Community went public with the issue, Antezana tells Westword the Denver Foundation has met all of its demands, including the issuance of an apology and a “promise to convene our communities for feedback loops and preparation for increased immigration enforcement in Denver.”
+Since Juntos Community went public with its concerns, Antezana tells Westword that the Denver Foundation has met all of its demands, including issuing an apology and promising “to convene our communities for feedback loops and preparation for increased immigration enforcement in Denver.”

 The Denver Foundation released both grants on January 30, Antezana says, after he met with the organization’s CEO, Javier Alberto Soto, and a vote by a committee of the foundation’s governing board.

-In response to a request for comment, Abigail Kesner, a spokesperson for the Denver Foundation, tells Westword that “Juntos received the checks last week” and referred to a joint statement it published alongside Juntos Community on February 4.
+In response to a request for comment, Abigail Kesner, a spokesperson for the Denver Foundation, tells Westword that “Juntos received the checks last week,” and refers to a joint statement issued with Juntos Community on February 4.

 “The Denver Foundation apologizes for this delay, and the resulting inconvenience, disruption and harm it caused,” the joint statement reads.
 “This moment underscores the need for philanthropy to empower immigrant communities to resist systems of control.”